OliverStone01/Studying-SecurityPlus/README.md

-# Studying-SecurityPlus
+# 🎓 Studying for CompTIA Security+ certificate.

-Here are all my study notes and flashcards/test questions ive made while learning and preparing to take the Security+ exam.
-For studying, I'm watching Professor Messer on YouTube and Reading the official Security+ book followed by testing my self on my flashcards and the security+ practice tests book.
+This repository contains my notes, flashcards, and mock tests for my CompTIA Security+ exam.
+I study by watching, taking notes, and creating flashcards from Professor Messer’s Security+ Playlist on [Youtube](https://youtube.com/playlist?list=PLG49S3nxzAnl4QDVqK-hOnoqcSKEIDDuv&si=QIEwVHMJXwJAWtfl).
+I also read and listen to the official CompTIA Security+ Study Guide on Audible.